This site documents the design and construction of a

 In any case, be sure automatic image display is enabled in your browser.

-Otherwise, you are going to be scratching your head while looking at a lot of empty boxes and wondering what's going on.
+Otherwise, you are going to be scratching your head and wondering what's going on as you stare at a lot of empty image boxes.

 What is this all about?